Process Hazard Analysis

 For more than 25 years, our LEADER™ PHA software has provided an efficient, cost-effective solution for conducting comprehensive hazard analyses that comply with OSHA and EPA requirements.
 When used frequently for MOC reviews and pre-startup safety reviews, the software allows plant personnel to meet company standards and regulatory requirements in the shortest time available, helping to optimize both efficiency and performance.
 See how LEADER is the right platform for documenting PHAs using HAZOP, What-if/Checklist, FMEA and LOPA to meet your organization's safety, risk and compliance needs.

-Our PHA Philosophy
+Our Process Hazard Analysis Philosophy

 Even though we are accomplished experts, we know how to listen to our clients, understand their needs and find creative ways to meet those needs.
 We are not rigid thinkers.
 We are creative, risk-related technical problem solvers.